cs3org/OCM-API/README.md

 * __Invite Acceptance Request__ - API call from the Invite Receiver OCM Server to the Invite Sender OCM Server, supplying the Invite Token as well as the OCM Address of the Invite Receiver, effectively allowlisting the Invite Sender OCM Server for sending Share Creation Notifications to the Invite Receiver OCM Server.
 * __Invite Acceptance Response__ - HTTP response to the Invite Acceptance Request

+### General Flow
+The lifecycle of an Open Cloud Mesh Share starts with prerequisites such as establishing trust, establishing contact, and OCM API discovery.

+Then the share creation involves the Sending Party making a Sending Gesture to the Sending Server, the Sending Server carrying out the actual Share Creation, and the Sending Server sending a Share Creation Notification to the Receiving Server.

+After this, the Receiving Server MAY notify the Receiving Party and/or the Sending Server, and will act as an API client through which the Receiving Party can access the Resource.
+After that, the Share may be updated, deleted, and/or reshared.

 ### Establishing Contact
-Before the Sending Server can send a Share Creation Notification to the Receiving Server, it needs to establish the Receiving Server's FQDN, and the Receiving Party's identifier, among other things.
+Before the Sending Server can send a Share Creation Notification to the Receiving Server, it needs to establish the Receiving Party's OCM Address (containing the Receiving Server's FQDN, and the Receiving Party's identifier), among other things.
-Some steps may proceed the Sending Gesture, allowing the Sending Party to establish (with some level of trust) the OCM Address of the Receiving Party.
+Some steps may preceed the Sending Gesture, allowing the Sending Party to establish (with some level of trust) the OCM Address of the Receiving Party.
+In other cases, establishing the OCM Address of the Receiving Party happens as part of the Sending Gesture.

 #### Direct Entry
 The simplest way for this is if the Receiving Party shares their OCM Address with the Sending Party through some out-of-band means, and the Sending Party enters this string into the user interface of the Sending Server, by means of typing or pasting into an HTML form, or clicking a link to a URL that includes the string in some form.